ZoneMinder/zoneminder/README.txt

   the background filter function and it is expected that these functions will converge at some point.

-o    FIX - Clearing the `Track Motion' checkbox in the Control section  of  the Monitor configuration would  not  be  saved resulting in this setting being stuck in an `on' state.
+o    FIX - Clearing the 'Track Motion' checkbox in the Control section  of  the Monitor configuration would  not  be  saved resulting in this setting being stuck in an 'on' state.
 This has been corrected.

-o     FIX  -  The `Play All' link in the event view  allows  a sequence of events to be streamed consecutively.
+o     FIX  -  The 'Play All' link in the event view  allows  a sequence of events to be streamed consecutively.
 This is fine in a streamed view but meaningless in the stills view so has been removed.

-o     FEATURE - The `show' trigger command in zmtrigger.pl has been added to allow miscellaneous externally sourced text to be displayed in the image timestamps.
+o     FEATURE - The 'show' trigger command in zmtrigger.pl has been added to allow miscellaneous externally sourced text to be displayed in the image timestamps.

-o    FEATURE - Add the `Auto Stop Timeout' monitor control option to allow finer control of Pan/Tilt/Zoom cameras with support for only basic continuous modes of motion. o    LANGUAGE - The German language files have been updated.
+o    FEATURE - Add the 'Auto Stop Timeout' monitor control option to allow finer control of Pan/Tilt/Zoom cameras with support for only basic continuous modes of motion. o    LANGUAGE - The German language files have been updated.